Best Small Bedroom gardening ideas

 Water: Another issue with small bedroom gardens is water.
 It can be difficult to keep your plants properly watered, especially if you don't have a lot of storage space for watering cans or hoses.

 Soil: Finally, another challenge of small bedroom gardening involves soil.
 The soil in your home might not be suitable for growing plants.
-If this is the case, you should look into purchasing potting soil from your local nursery.
+If so, you should purchase potting soil from your local nursery.

 What are the best ways to troubleshoot problems with your plants?

-2. Not enough light - Most plants need at least six hours of sunlight per day in order to thrive.
-If your plant is not getting enough light, it will start to stretch out and become leggy.
+2. Not enough light – Most plants need at least six hours of sunlight daily to thrive.
+If your plant is not getting enough light, it will stretch out and become leggy.

 5. Disease - Diseases can also cause damage to your plants.
 Look for symptoms such as yellowing leaves, wilted leaves, or leaf drops.
 If you see these symptoms, it's time to call your local nursery or a professional pest control company.